-Spicy Sxpressions
+Spicy Expressions

 The expressions discussed in the previous sections should feel familiar to hardware developers and software developers alike, but Spade also has a few expressions that are more unusual.
-Rust users can probably skip ahead, since these expressions are basically the same as Rust.
-For everyone else, let's talk about the more spicy 🌶️ expressions in Spade:
+Rust users can probably skip ahead, since these expressions are basically the same as in Rust.
+For everyone else, let’s talk about the more spicy 🌶️ expressions in Spade.

-If expressions
+If Expressions

-"Control flow" in Spade is handled a little bit different than what you may be used to, unless you're coming from a Rust or functional programming background.
-In most languages you use an if expression to "conditionally" execute code if conditions happen.
-For example, an absolute value operation could be written as
+“Control flow” in Spade is handled a little bit different than what you may be used to, unless you’re coming from Rust or a functional programming background.
+In most languages you use an if expression to “conditionally” execute code if conditions happen.
+For example, an absolute value operation could be written as:

 def abs(x):

-result = x;
+result = x

 if x < 0:

-result = -x;
+result = -x

-However, in hardware, there is no way to "conditionally execute" a block of code.
-Hardware can only compute all branches, and select the corresponding output at the end, typically using a multiplexer
+return resultHowever, in hardware, there is no way to “conditionally execute” a block of code.
+Hardware can only compute all branches, and select the corresponding output at the end, typically using a multiplexer:

 -x